hantsy/java-sandbox/README.md

 It shows the welcome info, you can type `/help` to get the help info of `jshell`.

-You can try add some code pieces to taste Java language features.
+Try add some code pieces to taste Java language features.

 ```
 jshell> int i=1+1;